cabforum/smime/SBR.md

 The physical identity document MUST be presented in its original form.
 The CA MUST employ procedures to ensure presented by the Applicant is a genuine identity document that is not counterfeited or falsified/modified.

-The CA or RA can use manual (in person) or remote procedures.
+The CA or RA MAY use manual (in person) or remote procedures.
 A remote process SHALL ensure that the Applicant has the document in hand and presents the document in real-time in front of a camera.

 The CA or RA registration agent MUST make a visual comparison of the physical appearance of the Applicant and the face photo and/or other information on the physical identity document.